-Everyone knows that I value experiences over toys, but I am a play therapist and I was a teacher… I also see the value of a good toy!
 Our son, Beau, could build all day long – give him a set of blocks and he will spend the day creating.
 Give him something to create a fort and he’ll be in his room for hours.
-So while I love to give gifts that create memories, I also see the huge importance of toys and ways for our kids to create & play.
+So, while I love to give gifts that create memories, I also see the huge importance of toys and ways for our kids to create & play.
+I know that a great toy can let them explore their interests, learn new things, find new ways to solve problems and develop higher-level thinking.

 I’m sure that by now you’ve heard of STEM learning and STEAM learning.
 Many schools have STEM buildings and others are hoping to get them.
-So what is it?
+You’ve probably noticed an increase in STEM and STEAM classes in schools and toys in stores.

 - providing mobile devices for students (sometimes in the forms of computer labs, and other times in the form of 1:1 – a single device for each student)